christianroman/Toggle/README.md

 =======================
 Google Chrome extension to toggle between .h and .m source files on GitHub.

+Installation
+---
+1. Download the [.crx][5] file.
+1. Open [chrome://extensions/][6].
+1. Drag and drop the extension you just downloaded into the Chrome extensions page.

 Usage
 ---
 `Ctrl` + `Cmd` + `Up` or `Down` on Objective-C source file on Github, just like Xcode.